Watching This Disgusting Mazda6 Get Cleaned Is Our Moment Of Zen

 We know most of you are bored right now.
 Whether you're on a self-imposed quarantine because of the COVID-19 pandemic or something that the government has implemented, we know you're running of things to do while you're stuck at home.

 So what can you do?
-Well, you can start by cleaning your own car.
+Like we said in these cool car-related activities, you can start by cleaning your own car.
 Pamper it, gave it a shiny wax, or even take it out for a quick spin if your area allows you to.
-You can even inspect its every inch just to check if there's anything you can replace or repair after this pandemic is over.
+You can also inspect its every inch just to check if there's anything you can replace or repair after this pandemic is over.

 Gallery: 2004 Mazda6 Deep Cleaning